choryu0270/spc-workflow-interface/README.md

 ## Workflow

-1. Select multiple background `.tif` files manually, or select a shot sheet plus experiment folder for automatic background-shot selection.
+1. Select multiple background `.tif` files manually, or select a shot sheet `.xlsx` plus experiment folder (which contains SPC `.tif` files) for automatic background-shot selection.
 Then click `Create B.tif`.
 The GUI creates `Backgrounds` inside the experiment folder, moves those files there, and creates `B.tif`.
 2. Subtract `B.tif` from the remaining raw `.tif` files in the experiment folder.